tw93/Maple/README_EN.md

 ## Installation

-- 「Under review for submission...」 You can install Maple Bookmarks using Chrome Web Store.
+- You can install Maple Bookmarks using Chrome Web Store.
 If you find it useful, please leave a review.
 - If you cannot access the store, you can download [Archive.zip](./public/Archive.zip).
 After decompressing, follow the instructions for [Loading an unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) to use the local package.

 ## Practice